Indo-Tibetan Border Police (Water Wing)

 Indo-Tibetan Border Police (Water Wing) is a special unit of Indo-Tibetan Border Police of India.

 The Water Wing of ITBP was established on 30 August 2011, with an initial strength over 125 personnel led by a commandant.

 It is responsible for patrolling riverine borders of Himalayan regions.
-This includes Pangong Tso Lake, Chang Chenmo River and Shyok River and Indus River in Leh district, and Brahmaputra river in Arunachal Pradesh.
+This includes Pangong Tso Lake, Chang Chenmo River, Shyok River and Indus River in Leh district, and Brahmaputra river in Arunachal Pradesh.